 Meniere’s Disease and Social Security Benefits

 Because of the severe nature of the vertigo associated with Meniere’s disease, it can be hazardous for those suffering from it to be in a work environment.
 The SSA lists Meniere’s disease in their Blue Book, meaning it's considered as one of the conditions considered serious enough to qualify a person for Social Security Disability.

 Because it appears later in life when you may already be experiencing other impairments, Meniere’s may severely hinder your ability to perform your work tasks.
-In these situations, you should consider applying for Social Security Disability benefits.
+In these situations, you should consider applying for SSDI.

 Meniere’s Disease and Your Ability to Perform Physical Work